Wellness & Self-Care

 Taking care of our mental health and well-being is for everybody.
 And it doesn’t necessarily look the way you think it might.
 What do we mean when we say “self-care”?

-At the end of the day, it’s about making space and time for things that make you feel happy, fulfilled or mentally relaxed.
-It’s about the small decisions we make every day, and it’s also about making time for those activities that are purely for our own benefit (think: what makes you feel consciously happy or calm?
+At the end of the day, self-care is about making space and time for things that make you feel happy, fulfilled or mentally relaxed.
+It’s about the small decisions we make every day, and making time for activities that are purely for our own benefit (think: what makes you feel consciously happy or calm?
 Fill your life with more of that)!

 Everyday choices